Queries about this page to

 d) When you exit Google Earth, decline the offer to save unsaved data, or you will get it in duplicate next time.The 2011 route file is available in three formats: path (showing waypoints), track, trackpoints for use with slider

-Preliminary 2011 versions for written description and map are now available
+The 2023 versions of written description and map are now available

 We try to specify the route in advance, but late changes